fengchenLBL/aws-gcp-sftp-server/README.md

    - **User**: `user`
    - **Password**: `pass`

-Now you should have a functional FTP server running on an AWS EC2 instance using Docker, ready to receive large files.
+Now you should have a functional FTP server running on an AWS EC2 instance using Docker Compose, ready to receive files.

+You can copy and paste the above content into a `README.md` file.